Samsung/tizen-docs/docs/application/design/wearable/ui-components/list.md

 -   **Focus**

-    An item comes into focus when it’s brought to the center of the screen.
+    An item comes into focus when it's brought to the center of the screen.
 Other items above and below the focus are demagnified.

 -   **Rotary action**